Geopolitics of Water

 The result was many injuries and one death.
 People continued to struggle with determination until the government gave up on April 11th, 2000.
 Aguas del Tunari had to leave the city and public management of water in Cochabamba was re-established.

-“Reclaiming Public Water – Achievements, Struggles and Visions from Around the World”, Belén Balanyá, Brid Brennan, Olivier Hoedeman, Satoko Kishimoto and Philipp Terhorst.
+Further reading: “Reclaiming Public Water – Achievements, Struggles and Visions from Around the World”, Belén Balanyá, Brid Brennan, Olivier Hoedeman, Satoko Kishimoto and Philipp Terhorst.
 Published by Transnational Institute (TNI) and Corporate Europe Observatory (CEO)